Jean-Claude Gaudin

-He was a member of the National Assembly of France from Bouches-du-Rhône from 1978 to 1989 and has been a member of the French Senate from 1989 to 1995 and again from 1998.
+Gaudin was a member of the National Assembly of France from Bouches-du-Rhône from 1978 to 1989 and was a member of the French Senate from 1989 to 1995 and again from 1998.
 From 1995 to 1997, he served as Minister of Territorial Development in Alain Juppé's Second Cabinet.

-He served as Vice-President of the Senate from 1998 to 2011; as Vice-President of UMP 2002–2007 and as one of several Vice-Presidents for UMP 2013–2014.
+Gaudin served as vice-president of the Senate from 1998 to 2011; as vice-president of UMP 2002–2007 and as one of several vice-presidents for UMP 2013–2014.

 Biography

 Early life

-Jean-Claude Gaudin was born on October 8, 1939 in Mazargues, a neighbourhood of the 9th arrondissement in Marseille, Bouches-du-Rhône, France.
-His ancestors lived in Mazargues since 1600.
-His father was a mason and his mother, as an espadrille-maker.
-They entertained author and playwright Marcel Pagnol (1895-1974), actress Alida Rouffe (1874-1939), and actor Raimu (1883-1946).
+Jean-Claude Gaudin was born on 8 October 1939 in Mazargues, a neighbourhood of the 9th arrondissement in Marseille, Bouches-du-Rhône, France.
+His ancestors had lived in Mazargues since 1600.
+His father was a mason and his mother was an espadrille-maker.
+They entertained author and playwright Marcel Pagnol (1895–1974), actress Alida Rouffe (1874–1939), and actor Raimu (1883–1946).
 They also had a small house at the Calanque de Sormiou, where they spent their summers.

-In 1965, he was enrolled in the military service where he served briefly.
-Upon graduation from university, he became a teacher of history and geography for fifteen years at Saint-Joseph high school in Marseille.
-He was elected on the list of centrist and socialist politicians known as the “Removes iron-Rastoin” against the Gaullist party Union for the New Republic (UNR).
-He was subsequently elected in a local election and became one of the youngest members of the town council of Marseille.
+In 1965, he was enrolled in military service where he served briefly.
+Upon graduation from university, he became a teacher of history and geography for fifteen years at the Lycée Saint-Joseph in Marseille.
+He was elected on the list of centrist and socialist politicians led by Gaston Defferre against the Gaullist party Union for the New Republic (UNR).
+He was subsequently elected in a local election and became one of the youngest members on the Marseille city council.
 He was re-elected again in 1971.

 National Assembly

 In 1974, he took part in the presidential campaign of Valéry Giscard d'Estaing.
-In 1978, he won his first election for the French National Assembly as the candidate in the 2nd district of the Rhône delta.
-He beat the outgoing socialist deputy, Charles-Emile Loo, with 53.7% of the votes cast.
+In 1978, he won his first election for the National Assembly as the candidate in the 2nd district of the Rhône delta.
+He beat the outgoing socialist deputy, Charles-Émile Loo, with 53.7% of the votes cast.
 In June 1981, he won reelection.
-He then became president of the Union for French Democracy (UDF) group to the French National Assembly.
+He then became president of the Union for French Democracy (UDF) group in the National Assembly.